 Capital at risk.

 Moneyfarm is a UK robo advisor that provides you with a personalised investment plan based on your risk preferences.
-It has seven globally diversified risk-rated portfolios, including ethical investments.
-The team at Moneyfarm actively manages your investments, so you can be sure you've got a good mix of hard-working assets handpicked from around the world.
+Investors can choose from seven globally diversified risk-rated portfolios, including ethical investments, if you prefer to invest in line with your values.
+The team at Moneyfarm actively manages your investments, but each investment portfolio is made up of exchange-traded funds (ETFs) and other passive trackers.
 You also benefit from free and personalised digital financial advice from Moneyfarm's investment consultants, and you can chat, phone, email, or meet your consultant in person.
-Moneyfarm's products include Stocks and Shares ISA, General Investment Account, and Personal Pension.
-Moneyfarm recently introduced the Environmental, Social and Governance (ESG) investment style to its portfolios.
-Capital at risk.
+Moneyfarm's products include a Stocks and Shares ISA, General Investment Account, and Personal Pension.

 Yes, you can move funds from one platform to another, provided the platform you are switching to sells the same funds as the old platform.
 If it does not, you will have to sell your funds on the old platform and start afresh with different funds on the new platform.